syctxa/FileToSound/README.md

 # FiteToSound
-Convert a regular file inta a .wav/.mp3
+Convert a regular file into a .wav/.mp3